golang/tools/gopls/README-TODO-Johan.md

 * Invert the actual condition (after we're done with switching places between the `if` and `else` blocks)
-* Make the test cases valid.
-By putting the right thing in our `.golden` file, or by splitting up the test cases or something.
-Maybe both?
+* Do `else` removal when the new `if` block ends with a `return` statement
+* Pass the full test suite
+* Record an animated gif where we demonstrate inverting an `if` condition and losing the `else` block
-* `git diff origin/master` and ensure we're looking good
+* `git diff -b origin/master` and ensure we're looking good
 * Remove this file
-* Make a PR
+* Make a PR, include the animated gif

 ### Done